-- Some people mistakenly call these “rescue” medications but is a life-threatening misunderstanding.
+- Some people mistakenly call these “rescue” medications but this is a life-threatening misunderstanding.
 Short-acting bronchodilators should be used to relieve breathing at the first sign of symptoms – the earlier you use the medication, the less you are likely to need.
-Don’t wait until your child needs “rescuing”!
+Don’t wait until you need “rescuing”!

-- If your child needs to use a bronchodilator more than twice a week (except to prevent symptoms before exercise), that’s a sign of ongoing inflammation; ask your physician about anti-inflammatory medications.
+- If you need to use a bronchodilator more than twice a week (except to prevent symptoms before exercise), that’s a sign of ongoing inflammation; ask your physician about anti-inflammatory medications.

-- Short-acting bronchodilators (also called beta2-agonists) include: albuterol (brand names AccuNeb®, ProAir® HFA, Proventil® HFA, Ventolin® HFA), levalbuterol (Xopenex®), pirbuterol (MaxAir®), theophylline
+- Short-acting bronchodilators (also called beta2-agonists) include: albuterol (brand names AccuNeb, ProAir® HFA, Proventil® HFA, Ventolin® HFA), levalbuterol (Xopenex® and Xopenex HFA), pirbuterol (MaxAir®), theophylline

 - are alternative bronchodilators for children who do not tolerate beta2-agonists, or as add-on medication for acute episodes

-- Anticholinergics include: ipratropium (Atrovent® HFA), tiotropium (Spiriva®)
+- Anticholinergics include: aclidinium (Tudorza), ipratropium (Atrovent® HFA), tiotropium (Spiriva®)